0WhiteDev/Minecraft-Cheat-Client-Base/README.md

 #### How to Run Client
 - Open project in your IDE
-- Add all external libs what is not included in Maven (folder "libs")
+- Add all external libs what is not included in Maven ("libs" folder)
 - Add as a lib also the "natives" folder
 - Run MainClass (Start.java)